Brendan-Cobb/git-lab/README.md

 # Git Laboratory
-changes
+changes for conflict
-this will cause a conflict.
+test this will cause a conflict.